jmservera/FagorEderlan/docs/_posts/2016-10-15-FagorEderlan.md

 The thermographic images are processed locally and the results are stored in an Access database.

 When the piece is finished, an operator does a visual examination of the piece to detect defective pieces, but this does not guarantee that a piece is not defective, because it can have internal pores or other defects.
-So, the main identification of defective pieces is done by the customer at assembly time, that usually happens one-month after the piece is built.
+So, it is the customer that does the main identification of defective pieces at assembly time, that usually happens one-month after the piece is built.

 The main issues they were facing were: